charbull/wordle-rl-gemma/README.md

 * clipping gradients to keep the training stable is more important and useful than I originally thought.
 I had to experiment with different hyperparameters to find the sweet spot.

+### Number of generations and KV Cache

+The KV Cache: The "Working Memory" of the Transformer What it is: A Transformer model (like Gemma) works by paying attention to all the previous tokens in a sequence to predict the next one.
+To do this efficiently, after it processes each token, it stores the calculated "Key" (K) and "Value" (V) vectors for that token in a cache.
+For the next token, it doesn't need to re-calculate everything from the beginning; it just uses the stored values in the KV cache.
+This makes generation much faster.
+How Big is it?
+The KV cache is enormous.
+Its size is determined by:
+ (Number of Layers) * (Context Length) * (Hidden Dimension) * (Number of Heads) * (Bytes per Parameter) For a 4B parameter model, this cache can easily be several gigabytes for a single sequence of a few hundred tokens.
+How num_generations Causes a Memory Explosion
+Here is the critical part.
+When you ask the mlx_lm.generate function to produce multiple independent sequences (which is what num_generations > 1 does under the hood, even if you call it in a loop), it needs to maintain a separate KV Cache for each parallel generation.
+Let's look at the memory impact: num_generations = 1:
+The model needs memory for its own weights.
+It creates one large KV Cache to generate a single response.
+Memory Usage: Model Weights + 1 * (KV Cache Size) num_generations = 2:
+The model needs memory for its weights.
+It creates and holds two separate KV Caches in memory at the same time to generate the two different candidate guesses.
+Memory Usage: Model Weights + 2 * (KV Cache Size) num_generations = 4:
+The model needs memory for its weights.
+It must create and hold four separate KV Caches in memory simultaneously.
+Memory Usage: Model Weights + 4 * (KV Cache Size)
+The Final Equation
+The increase in memory is not linear with the number of output words; it's multiplicative with the size of the entire KV Cache.
+If a single KV Cache for your Gemma 4B model takes up 5 GB of RAM, then:
+Running with num_generations = 2 adds 2 * 5 GB = 10 GB of peak memory usage.
+Running with num_generations = 4 adds 4 * 5 GB = 20 GB of peak memory usage.
+This extra 10 GB of required RAM from doubling the generations is likely exactly what pushed your 48 GB system over the edge and into a state of heavy swapping.
+Conclusion:
+Increasing num_generations is one of the most memory-intensive things you can do during training.
+Unlike increasing the LoRA rank (which adds only a few megabytes), increasing the number of parallel generations can add many gigabytes to your memory footprint because of the need to maintain multiple, massive KV Caches.
+This is why reducing it back to 2 is the most effective way to solve your memory swapping problem.

 ### Cold starting
 * how to boost a bit your training, first I didnt generate a previous turns in the wordle rl data. so the model was struggeling to learn.
 * then I added only one guess (history) went up to 30% ish win average rate during training and X % during eval